-Name An nual Salary
+Name Annual Salary

--

 Mark A. LeDoux \$ 242,190

 Randell Weaver \$ 242,190

 John R. Reaves, Jr. \$ 176,800

 Timothy E. Belanger \$ 182,000

 Mark E. Zimmerman \$ 175,000

 Dr. John A. Wise \$ 193,752

 Under the terms of the employment agreements for Mr. LeDoux and Mr. Wise, if we terminate them without cause or if they resign or are terminated without cause upon a change in control, they will be entitled to receive a severance benefit equal to 12 months' compensation.
-Under the terms of the employment agreements for each of the other executive officers, if they are terminated without cause, they will be entitled to receive a severance benefit equal to 12 months' compensation.
-Under the terms of the employment agreements for each completed year of service up to a maximum of six months' compensation.
+Under the terms of the employment agreements for each of the other executive officers, if they are terminated without cause, they will be entitled to receive a severance benefit equal to one month's compensation for each completed year of service up to a maximum of six months' compensation.
 If they resign or are terminated without cause upon a change in control, they will be entitled to receive a severance benefit equal to six months' compensation plus one month's compensation for each year of service, with the exception of Mr. Weaver who will be entitled to receive a severance benefit equal to 12 months' compensation.
 In addition, if any of the executive officers resign or are terminated upon a change in control, each outstanding stock option of any such executive officers shall become fully exercisable for the remaining term of the option.